it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/AI-Powered Search.md

 - [intro_handler.go](file://internal/handlers/privatehandlers/intro_handler.go#L238-L271)

 ## Implementation Examples
 The three search handlers follow nearly identical implementation patterns with minor variations for their specific domains.
-The content_handler, tools_handler, and intro_handler each implement the same core structure: command registration, query processing, prompt construction, AI integration, and response delivery.
+The content_handler, tools_handler, and intro_handler each implement the same core structure: command registration, query processing, search type selection, prompt construction, AI integration, and response delivery.

 The primary differences between the handlers lie in the data preparation phase.
 The content and tools handlers prepare message data from chat topics, while the intro_handler retrieves profile data from the database.
 Despite these differences, the overall flow remains consistent, demonstrating the system's well-factored design.